autoplot/documentation/javadoc/org/das2/qstream/DatumRangeSerializeDelegate.md

-# org.das2.qstream.DatumRangeSerializeDelegateThis serialize delegate assumes the formatted object is a time range,
+# org.das2.qstream.DatumRangeSerializeDelegate

- and if it doesn't parse then it's a datum range.
+This serialize delegate assumes the formatted object is a time range, and if it doesn't parse then it's a datum range.
 Time Ranges may be explicitly declared with "time:" prefix.

-DatumRangeSerializeDelegate( )
+# DatumRangeSerializeDelegate( )

 ***